flutter/website/src/ui/layout/tutorial.md

 ## Add the Button section

-In this section, add the Buttons that will add functionality to your app.
+In this section, add the buttons that will add functionality to your app.

 <?code-excerpt path-base="layout/lakes/step3"?>